 Next, before you buy a single thing, consider your schedule.
 Are you going outside enough?
 Kids who spend more time outside need fewer toys inside.
 Here is when you can make your first big purchases–appropriate clothes and shoes.
 Remember that favorite phrase of forest schools, “There’s no such thing as bad weather, just bad clothes.”
 I have a few items that I really love, like the Tuffo Muddy Buddy and Kamik rain boots for the spring and fall.
 Ben can get as wet and messy as he likes without destroying his clothes.
 I also bought a snowsuit from Oakiwear.
 When it comes to clothes for inclement weather, shop off season.
 Our snowsuit usually costs $105, but with a summer sale and a coupon code, I got it for under $40 shipped.
 I can’t tell you how victorious I felt!
 I also love consignment shopping, and I recently got Peter some Kamik snow boots for $10.
 Keep consignment stores in mind when you try to buy clothes with natural fibers, too.
 My big tip with this one is go to stores in more affluent neighborhoods.
 You’ll be shocked by the treasures you’ll find!
 Don’t forget Facebook groups, either.
 Chances are that there’s a group for most of the organic brands you’d like to buy (by the way, the same tips apply to finding non-plastic plates and cups!).

 Are you ready to start buying toys?
 Nope, not yet!
 Ask yourself what you can make.
 Hand kites, play silks, play dough, simple dolls, and bean bags are all pretty easy to do on your own.
 And okay, you can buy a subscription to Happy Hedgehog Post!
 We are a great avenue for teaching yourself some of the classic Waldorf crafts.
 You and your children might learn how to needle or wet felt or how to make small stuffed figures through our service.
 Your kids will love to play with toys they had a hand in making.
-We also include a small gift with each envelope, so you can start stocking your play space, and our new Mystery Box comes packed with supplies and gifts.

 Next, consider your big-ticket items.
 We are getting into play kitchen, play stand territory here.
 My first piece of advice would be to skip the play stand and buy some silks and clips instead (I just scored six used ones for $15.75!).
 See if your kids are interested and ready for imaginative work before you make such an investment.
 You will also probably want a wood kitchen.
 These don’t come cheap, and if you can find a used one, absolutely go that route.
 Where I live, however, there aren’t many families like mine and so Craigslist searches are usually not very fruitful.
 I suggest following Elves & Angels on Facebook.
 From time to time, they have giveaways and prototype sales.
 We got our kitchen through one such sale at a pretty significant discount.
 By the way, I sold a baby carrier to fund this purchase.
 I always try to sell something before I buy something.
 My other bit of learned wisdom regarding the kitchen is don’t go overboard with the accessories.
 I bought some IKEA pots and pans (DO buy these; they are cheap and very well-made) and we got a few plates and food sets for Christmas, and we’re happy.
 Some people would continue to buy every food ever made.
-I have to tell you, though: it’s just not necessary.
+I have to tell you, though: it’s just not necessary and it overwhelms your children.

 Also, Amazon Wish Lists allow you to add products from any online shop.
 I always keep a list of potential family gifts up-to-date.
 The boys have received many of their nicer toys this way, and relatives are grateful because most people have no clue what they should buy for my little hippie children.
 Again, I beseech you not to go crazy– remember that Waldorf is supposed to be about imagination, not consumerism.